The Problem of Exposed Code in Healthcare Apps

 Using current technology, the security teams behind these implementations can (and should) add protective layers to these apps’ source code.
 One key layer is obfuscation, a technique that transforms the source code into a new version that is extremely hard to reverse-engineer.

 Another important security layer is code locks.
-These tie-in the source code to a list of allowed environments and Operating Systems and break the app when it is run outside of this allowlist.
-By locking attackers out, this security layer goes a long way towards preventing low-tech copycats and scam apps.
+These tie the source code to a list of allowed environments and Operating Systems and break the app when it is run outside of this list.
+By locking attackers out, this security layer goes a long way toward preventing low-tech copycats and scam apps.

-Every year, attackers manage to get hold of protected health information of millions of patients.
-With contact tracing apps making a debut, we're already seeing critical security incidents that originate from unprotected source code.
+Every year, attackers manage to get hold of the protected health information of millions of patients.
+With contact tracing apps making their debut, we're already seeing critical security incidents that originate from unprotected source code.

 Healthcare organizations must act fast to put in place vetted security systems and ensure that the source code of their apps won't serve as a gateway to data exfiltration attacks.

-We have recently released a case study showing how a healthcare company has used Jscrambler to harden the source code of its apps and increase its compliance with data privacy regulations.
-Read it here.
+We present several case studies about protecting code, namely one showing how a healthcare company has used Jscrambler to harden the source code of its apps and increase its compliance with data privacy regulations.

 Jscrambler